nwthomas/yoink/README.md

 - [Acknowledgements](#acknowledgements)

 ## DESCRIPTION

+> NOTE: This contract is unaudited.
+If you use this, you assume all responsibility.

 Smart contracts for minting your own custom NFT tokens.
 This is incredibly useful for social media (e.g. Twitter's NFT profile pictures) as well as a variety of other use cases.